aydrian/event-charity-activations/README.md

 You can view the [ER Diagram](./erd.md) generated from the Prisma Schema.

+## 🔐 Environment Variables

+The following are other environment variables you need to set for the application to opperate.
+You can find them all in the `.env.sample` file.

+**Remix Auth**

+-`SESSION_SECRET` - any string will work or you can generate one with `openssl rand -hex 32`.

+If you are using the Okta Strategy, you'll need the following from your [Okta web app](https://developer.okta.com/docs/guides/sign-into-web-app/nodeexpress/main/#understand-the-callback-route):

+- `OKTA_DOMAIN` - Your Okta domain
+- `OKTA_CLIENT_ID` - Your Okta client id
+- `OKTA_CLIENT_SECRET` - Your Okta client secret
+- `OKTA_CALLBACK_URL` - Your Okta callback url

 ## 🧑‍💻 Development

 To run your Remix app locally, make sure your project's local dependencies are installed: